 You can search for text in the active file by pressing Ctrl+F or by clicking the Find button in the ribbon.

 Merge allows you to work with multiple file comparisons open at the same time.
 A tab strip along the top of the application window allows you to switch between file comparisons with a single mouse click.

 Bookmarks and comments

-As you are comparing or editing files, you might want to set bookmarks to enable you to return to locations of interest later on.
-Press Ctrl+F2, or click Toggle bookmark in the ribbon or toolbar, to toggle a bookmark on or off on the current line.
-To navigate between bookmarks, press F2 or Shift+F2, or use the Next bookmark and Previous bookmark buttons in the ribbon or toolbar.
+As you are comparing or editing files, you may want to set bookmarks to enable you to return to locations of interest later on.
+Press Ctrl+F2, or click Toggle bookmark in the ribbon, to toggle a bookmark on or off on the current line.
+To navigate between bookmarks, press F2 or Shift+F2, or use the Next bookmark and Previous bookmark buttons in the ribbon.

 Comments can be added to bookmarks, making it easy to note important information or to record a question.
 To edit a bookmark’s comment, right-click the bookmark and choose the Edit Comment menu item.
 Bookmark comments are shown as tooltips when you hover the mouse pointer over a bookmark.

 Bookmarks and comments are included when you create an HTML comparison report or save a comparison for archival or team collaboration.
 They are therefore a useful tool for asking questions or making notes in a comparison that will later be emailed to other team members for review.

 In addition to the comparison features described above, Merge enables you to edit and merge the files being compared.
 Please see the Editing Files topic for more information.